paldhous/wcsj/2017/md_raw/index.md

 	- `n_distinct(x)` Count the number of unique values in variable `x`.
 - `mutate` Create new column(s) in the data, or change existing column(s).
 - `rename` Rename column(s).
-- `bind_rows` Merge two data frames into one, combining data from columns with the same name.
+- `bind_rows` Append one data frames to another, combining data from columns with the same name.

 There are also various functions to **join** data, which we will explore below.

-These functions can be chained together using the "pipe" operator `%>%` which makes the output of one line of code the input for the next.
+All of these functions can be chained together using the "pipe" operator `%>%` which makes the output of one line of code the input for the next.
 This allows you to run through a series of operations in logical order.
 I find it helpful to think of `%>%` as "then."

 #### Filter and sort data